tubular/sparkly/docs/source/reader_and_writer.rst

       ```
       df = ctx.createDataFrame(data, schema=schema)
       ```
-    - This was tested on Kafka version **0.10.x**, which is the most recent to the moment, was not tested on Kafka **0.8.x** for which needs another package version, which do not have Api used in Sparkly.
+    - This functionality was tested on Kafka version **0.10.x**, which is the most recent to the moment.
+      It was not tested on Kafka **0.8.x** for which needs another package version, which does not have Api used in Sparkly.

 .. code-block:: python